MAI-Medicine-for-AI/DSA/cases/table.md

 You can contribute by submitting a structured case using the DSA-1 format.
 Click the button below to open a GitHub form where you can describe the observed failure, its context, severity, and any evaluations or interventions performed.

 No programming knowledge is required — just fill out the form fields and submit.
-Your report will be published anonymously.

 > 📌 All case submissions are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and will be included in this public registry.